EanNewton/Citrus/Sweet Preserves and Sweets/Chocolate Bark.md

     * For dark chocolate, I like either candied orange or grapefruit peel with finely chopped nuts (hazelnuts or pistachios work best).

-    * For milk chocolate, I like candied lime with salt, or candied orange with candied fennel seeds (see: ).
+    * For milk chocolate, I like candied lime with salt, or candied orange with [candied fennel seeds](https://github.com/EanNewton/Citrus/blob/master/Sweet%20Preserves%20and%20Sweets/Candied%20Fennel%20Seeds.md).

     * For white chocolate, try candied lemon peel, perhaps with a few rose petals dotted about.